fahlman/SVELauncher/README.md

 #### The easy and better way

 1. Install Stardew Valley Expanded Launcher.app as a "Non-Steam Game" using the instructions found in this [knowledge base article](https://support.steampowered.com/kb_article.php?ref=2219-YDJV-5557).
-Ignore the warning about not receiving updates and see the "You Will Not Receive Stardew Valley Updates" section below.
+Ignore the warning about not receiving updates and see the "You Will Not Receive Stardew Valley Updates" section above.

-### You Will Not Receive Stardew Valley Updates

-1. Launch Steam and let it do its thing

-2. Using one of the workarounds in the "You Will Not Receive Steam Acheivements" section above will also allow you to receive updates.

 ### Console Commands Do Not Work